AkshaPatel/ParisTravelCatalog/README.md

 npm start
 ```

-### This project is a travel catalog that consists of Attractions, Activities, About, and Cuisine that is found in Paris, France.
+### This project is a travel catalog that consists of Attractions, Activities, Home (About), and Cuisine that is found in Paris, France.